 In-network dentists are those dentists who have contracted with the insurance company, whereas out-of-network dentists are those dentists who don’t have contracts with the insurance company.

 It’s wise to get a list of dental offices that are contracted with your insurance company before you make a decision.
-It is important to consider where to have your dental procedures done based off more than just cost.
+It is important to consider where to have your dental procedures done based on more than just cost.
 If you like your dentist, have good reviews, or come highly recommended, it might be worth paying for that added peace of mind.

 Dental insurance may cover all or part of the cost of your crown.
 However, your plan may only cover certain kinds of crowns.